Ahmed-Lotfy5853/Projects/Simple IOT/README.md

 ## Getting Started
-To run the ToDo App on your local machine, follow these steps:
+To run the Simple IOT App on your local machine, follow these steps:

 1. Clone this repository.
 2. Navigate to the project directory.